rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 ### UPDATE_ATTRIBUTES

 Message to update target attributes.
-This message can be send in response to a REQUEST_ATTRIBUTES_UPDATE event, sent by hawkBit.
+This message can be send in response to a REQUEST_ATTRIBUTES_UPDATE event, sent by Bitdove.

 | Header | Description | Type | Mandatory
 |-----------------------------|----------------------------------|-------------------------------------|----------------